44xtc44/prokif/.github/README.rst

 HowTo PC
 --------
-Clone the repo from GitHub.
+Clone repo from GitHub.
+Go to it, install node.js and activate npm, red from package.json.

+    foobar:~$ npm install

 FireFox 'about:debugging', and 'this FireFox' select a new temporary Add-on.